 GRASP algorithm has been applied to the entire archive (~ 9 years) of the French Space Agency’s PARASOL/POLDER instrument, obtaining a wide variety of aerosol and surface characteristics, including Aerosol Optical Depth of extinction (AOT) and absorption (AAOD), Single Scattering Albedo (SSA), Angstrom Exponent (AE), Surface Albedo, NDVI vegetation index, etc..

 The first processing was performed at LOA (Laboratoire d’Optique Atmosphérique).
 The video on the right shows a moving average of the parameter AOD 565nm obtained.
 The latest products are available at ICARE website: http://www.icare.univ-lille1.fr.
 Additionally, the system allows the user to dive into the data using a web tool, which plots online the results.

 The interested users can access the post-processed data by GRASP SAS using the following button.

 Download POLDER data

 Within the framework of projects supported by ESA, GRASP algorithm has been optimized and applied to the data of MERIS instrument.
 Two important results have been obtained from those studies:

 - The information about surface and aerosols (aerosol optical depth, single-scattering albedo, etc.) for the entire MERIS mission has been obtained.
 Full archive is available for free at this website.
 Click the button below to download the data.

 - A reimplementation of GRASP forward model using GPGPU technologies has been developed successfully, allowing the code to run parallelized over graphic cards and obtaining faster results (up to 100x).
 This developments work as external and optional module for GRASP.
-It going to be released as open source and can be selected at compilation time.
+It is going to be released as an open source and can be selected at compilation time.